-Jeffrey M. Berman is a partner in Seward & Kissel’s Corporate Finance Group.
-He has practiced at the Firm since 2000.
+Jeff Berman is a partner in Seward & Kissel’s Corporate Finance Group.
+Jeff specializes in the areas of corporate finance, lending and asset securitization.

 Jeff received a B.A. from the University of Pennsylvania and a J.D. from Cornell University School of Law.